-- 1. Face the left side of the computer and hold the cover at a slight angle as shown in Figure 4.
-While aligning the top of the cover with the top of the chassis, insert the hooks on the cover into the three recessed slots on the computer chassis. - 2.
+- 1. Face the left side of the computer and hold the cover at a slight angle, as shown in Figure 4. - 2.
+Align the top of the cover with the top of the chassis and insert the hooks on the cover into the recessed slots on the computer chassis so that the tabs catch the hooks inside the slots. - 3.
 Pivot the cover down toward the bottom of the chassis and into position.

-With both hands, press against the bottom edge of the cover to make sure that the securing hooks at the bottom of the cover click into place (see Figure 4). - 3.
-Slide the two halves of the padlock ring together to lock the cover release mechanism.
+Make sure that the securing hooks at the bottom of the cover click into place.